muchdogesec/cxe2stix_helper/README.md

 	* default: none
 * `file_time_range` (optional): defines how much data should be packed in each output bundle.
 Use `d` for days, `m` for months, `y` for years.
 Note, if no results are found for a time period, a bundle will not be generated.
 This usually explains why you see "missing" bundles for a day or month.
 	* default `1m` (1 month)

-Both scripts also use the following parameters that a user does not enter at the command line

-* `RESULTS_PER_PAGE=` parameter.
-The value of these is different between scripts.
-It is set in the `.env` file (but we don't recommend changing the defaults).
-* `NVD_API_KEY=` parameter.
-A user should set this value in a local `.env` file in the base of the cxe2stix_helper code.
-This API key can be obtained for free here: https://nvd.nist.gov/developers/start-here .
-Note, the scripts will work without it, but it is very likely you will run into rate limit errors, so this is HIGHLY recommended.

 ### Example 1: Get 3 months of CPE data (split into STIX bundles of 1 month)